christphralden-dnfw/docs/README.md

 # Project Name

-A professional website built to deliver [brief description of the project's purpose, e.g., modern user experiences, efficient content management, etc.].
+[brief description of the project's purpose, e.g., modern user experiences, efficient content management, etc.].

 ## About the Project

-This project is designed to [briefly explain the business case or problem the project addresses, e.g., improve user engagement through a responsive and dynamic interface].
+Designed to [briefly explain the business case or problem the project addresses, e.g., improve user engagement through a responsive and dynamic interface].

 ## Key Features

-- **Feature 1**: Brief description of its business value.
+- **Feature 1**: Brief description
-- **Feature 2**: Brief description of its business value.
-- **Feature 3**: Brief description of its business value.

 ## Getting Started